 Bike components are Shimano 7-speed gearing, hydraulic disc brakes, suspension fork (adjustable), pannier rack (with bungee straps), mudguards, lights, kickstand and even a security lock!
 This really is an impressive specification considering the price and electric components.

 The Accolmile Antelope is also available in a trapeze frame variant which will be suitable for riders who prefer a lower standover height.
 The Antelope is similar in specification to the step-through version above.

 4. Accolmile Hardtail Tail Electric Mountain Bike

 If you’re looking for a cheap, mid-drive electric mountain bike, the Accolmile hardtail e-MTB is well worth a look.
 Priced at under €1700, it’s extremely good value for money.
-This model features a 250w Bafang M200 mid-drive motor with 540Wh battery.
-Bike components are fairly decent and include Shimano Altus 8-speed gearing, hydraulic disc brakes and suspension fork (coil-sprung with lock-out).
+This model features a 250w Bafang M200 mid-drive motor with a 540Wh battery.
+Bike components are fairly decent and include Shimano Altus 8-speed gearing, hydraulic disc brakes and a suspension fork (coil-sprung with lock-out).